Pin Oak

 Mature Size: 50 to 70 feet in height, 1 to 2 feet in diameter

 The Pin Oak is a popular landscape tree because of its fast growth, tolerance of urban stresses, and scarlet fall color.
-This tree may grow in river edges but just as typically on clay soils.
-Its form is a straight trunk with a pyramid-like crown and is noted to have a spiky-like appearance.
-Leaves are alternate, simple, 3-5 inches long, and 2-5 inches wide, with 5-9 pointed lobes.
-The bark on young trees is smooth and gray-brown, later developing to dark gray with flat top ridges and shallow furrows.
+This tree may grow in river edges, but also typically on clay soils.
+Leaves are alternate, simple 3-5 inches long, 2-5 inches wide with 5-9 pointed lobes.

 Pin oak